Finite-temperature screw dislocation core structures and dynamics in $\alpha$-titanium: Methods

 The dislocation configurations were thermally equilibrated at temperatures 300-900~K (well below the HCP-BCC transition temperature, 1250~K).
 The atomic configuration was recorded every 50~fs.
-Energy minimization for 10-20 steps (by conjugate gradient with line-search step size 0.01~{\AA}) was conducted for each of these atomic configurations to remove thermal vibration in order to clearly visualize/analyze the atomic structure.
+Energy minimization for 10-20 steps (by conjugate gradient with line-search step size 0.01~{\AA}) was conducted for each of these atomic configurations to remove thermal vibration in order to clearly visualize/analyze the atomic structure~\cite{bulatov2006computer}.
+Such energy minimization has little effect on the dislocation core distribution (for details, see SI).